 In some circumstances, applicants need not submit a Form 470.
-First, filing a Form 470 is not required for multi-year contracts previously awarded via a prior Form 470.
+For example, filing a Form 470 is not required for multi-year contracts previously awarded via a prior Form 470.
+However, applicants still need to file a new FCC Form 471 for E-rate support.

-Second, applicants are exempt from the competitive bidding rules when ordering businessclass Internet access services if the service meets the following three conditions.
+In addition, applicants are exempt from the competitive bidding rules when ordering business-class Internet access services if the service meets the following three conditions.